Netflix Movie About Manhattan Couple Moving To Hudson Valley Debuts

-A hot new movie filmed in the Hudson Valley is making its debut on Netflix.
+A hot new movie filmed in New York's Hudson Valley is making its debut on Netflix.

-"Things Heard & Seen," a psychological thriller, based on the book "All Things Cease to Appear," by Elizabeth Brundage, stars James Norton, Amanda Seyfried, Natalia Dyer, and Oscar winner F. Murray Abraham will start streaming on Friday, April 30.
+"Things Heard & Seen," a psychological thriller, based on the book "All Things Cease to Appear," by Elizabeth Brundage, stars James Norton, Amanda Seyfried, Natalia Dyer, and Oscar winner F. Murray Abraham started streaming on Thursday, April 29.

 Brundage said she got the idea for the book while living in Monroe County, in Brighton, where she learned of the 1982 death of Cathleen Krauseneck, a resident of the town who was found in bed with an ax lodged in her head.
 Her 3-year-old daughter was found in the house with the corpse.